inside.ewu.edu

 This course investigates the literature and methods involved in the psychological study of people from different cultures – both subcultures within the US and peoples from around the world.
 It also addresses the question of universality of psychological phenomenon.
 Graduate students focus particularly on how these findings apply within their graduate field of study.

 PSYC 575.
-DSM TREATMENT ISSUES FOR COUNSELORS.
+DIAGNOSIS AND TREATMENT PLANNING.
 4 Credits.

 Pre-requisites: admission to the MS Counseling program.